AB-xdev/blog-test/_posts/2025-01-13-why-java-libraries-should-be-customizable-extensible.md

 [^2]: See also: [Wikipedia](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)), [geeksforgeeks.org](https://www.geeksforgeeks.org/encapsulation-in-java)

-This can easily be achieved by using something like a Factory/Builder-pattern or by simply using ``protected``.<br/>
+This can easily be achieved by using something like a Factory/Builder-pattern or by simply using ``protected``.
 That way the implementation is still "hidden" - as only public methods can be accessed from the outside - but it can still be modified by the implementer using overrides.